-EDUC 3310: Foreign Language major EDUC 3315: Art, Music and Physical Education major Professional Term D: EDUC 3130, 4110/4120, 4600
+EDUC 3310: Foreign Language major

+EDUC 3315: Art, Music and Physical Education major

+Professional Term D: EDUC 3130, 4110/4120, 4600

-Teaching Certificaiton Only-Post B.A.
+Teaching Certification Only-Post B.A.
 Degree

-The North Park University School of Education strives to prepare competent, respectful, and reflective professionals who are dedicated to serve diverse learning communities.
+The North Park University School of Education prepares competent, respectful, and reflective professionals who are dedicated to serving diverse learning communities.

 This program is designed for students who possess an undergraduate degree recognized by the Illinois State Board of Education and wish to return to become certified to teach.
-The program is offered in the evenings and on

-Saturdays as well as the regular day schedule until the time pre-student teaching begins.
+The program is offered in the evenings and on Saturdays as well as the regular day schedule until the time pre-student teaching begins.

-Certification-only candidates must meet the same program (Early Childhood, Elementary, Secondary, or K-12) and GPA requirements as undergraduate certification candidates, that is 2.5 overall, 2.75 in the major/concentration, and 2.75 in education coursework, and 2.5 in a second teaching field, if applicable.
-Similarly, certification students must meet the health requirements of a complete immunization record, including two measles shot, mumps shots, rubella shots, tetanus within the last ten years, and a tuberculosis test approved by a physician within 6 months of enrollment.
-Secondary and K-12 candidates must take a minimum of 24 sh at North Park University and early childhood and elementary candidates must take a minimum of 28 sh at North Park University.
+Certification-only candidates must meet the same program (Early Childhood, Elementary, Secondary, or K-12) and GPA requirements as undergraduate certification candidates, that is 2.5 overall, 2.75 in the major/concentration, and 2.75 in education coursework, Secondary and K-12 candidates must take a minimum of 24 sh at North Park University and early childhood and elementary candidates must take a minimum of 28 sh at North Park University.